Pinyon Jay Study

 Would You Like to Volunteer?

-Banding resumes in 2022, depending on the next Covid variant.
-To volunteer for this project, email your contact information to ECBA at ecaudubon@gmail.com.
-Please put “Pinyon Jay Project” in the subject line.
+To volunteer for the project, email your contact information to ECBA at ecba@ecbirds.org Please put “Pinyon Jay Project” on the subject line.